ardymarky/Blickfeld-LiDAR-based-pointcloud-using-ICP/README.md

 # Blickfeld pointcloud data collection and processing

 This github is to document the process of setting up a Blickfeld Outdoor Cube 1 LiDAR system to record and visualize pointcloud data through ROS2.
+This in an ongoing process by LAGER and Nucor, and led by Arden Markin.

-### Main steps:
+## Configuration steps:
 1. Configure a Raspberry Pi 4 to run Ros2 Foxy
-2. Setup the Blickfeld Driver and record bag data
+2. Install BSL and Blickfeld Driver
+3. System Setup
+    * Static IP address
+    * GPS
+    * LED indicators
+    * HDMI on boot
+    * Execute on system boot
+    * Enable SSH
+4. Capture LiDAR data
-3. Process PointCloud in Matlab
+5. Post-process PointCloud in Matlab
-4. Visualize and Edit PointCloud in CloudCompare

 [Blickfeld Cube 1 Manual](https://www.blickfeld.com/wp-content/uploads/2022/10/Blickfeld-A5-Manual_en_v.4.2.pdf)